 The Amazon Echo is acceptable for podcasts.
 Its balanced mid-range can reproduce voices clearly, though speech in higher frequencies can sound a bit veiled.
 It doesn't get very loud either, and there are some compression artifacts present when you play it at max volume.
 On the upside, it has a Multi-Room feature, so you can pair two Echo speakers together and bring your podcast with you from one room to the next.

 The Amazon Echo is amazing for voice assistant support.
 It has built-in Amazon Alexa capabilities, which you can activate using your voice.
-The speaker can understand you even if you aren't very close to it or if you're in a noisy environment.
-You can also mute the microphone when you don't want it to hear you, which is nice.
+The speaker can understand you even if you aren't very close to it or in a noisy environment.
+You can also mute the microphone when you don't want it to hear you, and there's a built-in Zigbee hub you can use to control compatible smart home devices like lightbulbs and thermostats across your home.

 The Amazon Echo has to be plugged into an outlet to work, so it isn't suitable for outdoor use.